jandrojar/training-project/README.md

 ---

 ## Notes & Troubleshooting
-- Prisma uses `DATABASE_URL` from `prisma.config.ts`; ensure it matches your DB before running any `prisma` command.
-- Dev containers auto-run `prisma migrate deploy`; if you add a new migration, rebuild or re-run the backend container.
-- If ports are busy, override with `PORT=3001 VITE_API_URL=http://localhost:3001` in compose overrides or env files.
+- If ports are busy, override with envs (e.g., `PORT=3001`, `VITE_API_URL=http://localhost:3001`) in Compose overrides or env files.
+- When dependencies or Prisma client feel stale in dev Compose, rebuild and clear the node_modules volumes: `docker compose down -v` then `docker compose up --build`.
-- For a clean slate in dev, run `docker compose down -v` to drop the Postgres volume.
+- For a clean slate DB in dev: `docker compose down -v`.
-- If you change dependencies and something feels stale, rebuild and clear the `backend_node_modules` / `frontend_node_modules` volumes (`docker compose down -v`) before starting again.